Supported on: Android SDK 1.0.33+

 Location Fields

-The LOCATION field type provides an autocomplete search input that returns structured location data including city, state, country, coordinates, and timezone.
+The location field type provides an autocomplete search input that returns structured location data including city, state, country, coordinates, and timezone.

 Location Data Structure